sabiou/haske-python/docs/getting-started/installation.md

 # Installation

 Haske targets Python 3.8 and newer.
-Installing the optional Rust toolchain unlocks accelerated routing, JSON parsing, template rendering, ORM helpers, and compression routines, but the framework gracefully falls back to pure Python implementations if the native extension is unavailable.【F:README.md†L46-L65】【F:haske/__init__.py†L3-L49】
+Installing the optional Rust toolchain unlocks accelerated routing, JSON parsing, template rendering, ORM helpers, and compression routines, but the framework gracefully falls back to pure Python implementations if the native extension is unavailable.

 ## 1. Prepare your environment

-1. Install Python 3.8+ and ensure `pip` is available on your PATH.【F:README.md†L46-L51】
+1. Install Python 3.8+ and ensure `pip` is available on your PATH.
-2. (Recommended) Install the Rust toolchain via [rustup](https://rustup.rs) so the `_haske_core` extension can be built from source.【F:README.md†L46-L51】
+2. (Recommended) Install the Rust toolchain via [rustup](https://rustup.rs) so the `_haske_core` extension can be built from source.
 3. Create and activate a virtual environment to isolate dependencies:
    ```bash
    python -m venv .venv